What is Scan Day?

 When arriving at their allotted time, participants will be greeted by SD State Library staff, who will then work with participants to review and assess the materials brought in.

 The items participants bring are scanned or photographed, and then the items are returned to the participants.
 USB drives will be provided to all participants, which will include digital copies of their items.
-Participants will also receive handouts and information about the host institution, the SD State Library, and the SD State Archives.
+Participants will also receive handouts and information about the host institution, the SD State Library, and the Digital Library of SD.

 State Library staff will bring digitization equipment to the event, including two flatbed scanners and a digital camera.
 The scanners can fit items approximately 8 ½ X 11 inches.
 Any materials larger than this will be photographed.